lijunray/Computer-Vision-Fall-2016/README.md

   |      |      |      |---- ...

+  |      |---- scores(save scores as json format)

   </pre>

 - Add necessary dependencies by maven.
 All 3rd party libraries are listed there.

-- In `Main` class, call `Handler.handle()` to create a new Classifier and test it, and `Handler.classify()` to test the Classifier already existing in your server, both of which return a `Map` with positive and negative scores.
+- In `Main` class, there are 4 handle methods, all of which are commented.
+Read the comments and choose one to run.
+Classifying methods return a `Map` with positive and negative scores.
 With some lines of code below the call, it calculates the TPRs and FPRs to get ROC points and draw the plot.
+There are also 2 methods in `Drawer`, one of which is to draw a single line, another is to draw 2 lines, one normal, and another's classifier is trained with rotated images.

 - In `Main` class, call `Handler.getCI()`, the program will run `CITimes` times to get Confidence Intervals and print the result to the console with a specific format.

-### TODO

-- Get confidence intervals